-Recently-released Donald Trump tax documents underscore his skill at averting tax liability, a topic Justin Miller explored in the Fall, 2016 issue of The American Prospect magazine.
-This story originally posted on Sept.
-20, 2016.
+Recently released Donald Trump tax documents underscore his skill at averting tax liability, a topic Justin Miller explored in the Fall 2016 issue of The American Prospect magazine.
+This story originally posted on September 20, 2016.

 When Mitt Romney released his tax returns in 2012, the average American got a rare inside look at how the wealthiest avoid taxes.
 Americans learned how private equity and hedge fund managers get huge tax breaks, such as the carried-interest loophole that allows ordinary income to be treated as capital gains.

 Now, Donald Trump has created an uproar by being the first presidential candidate since Richard Nixon to refuse to release his tax returns.
 He claims, implausibly, that he can’t do so because he is under an IRS audit.
 Many speculate that there’s a different reason—Romney has even blasted him, saying his returns would show a “bombshell of unusual size.”

 One thing is certain.
 If Trump’s full tax returns are ever released, the country would get an up-close look at how Trump’s empire sits upon a real-estate tax racket, composed of a princely pile of tax breaks, loopholes, and deferrals that make wealthy real-estate developers even wealthier by eliminating most of their taxes.
 For Trump, it’s a point of pride: “I fight like hell to pay as little as possible,” he said in August 2015.